MehdiZD97/distributed-cellfree-isac/README.md

 # Distributed Cell-Free ISAC: Coordinated Decentralized Resource Optimization

-This repository contains Python simulations and implementations for the algorithms proposed in our research paper:
+This repository contains the Python-based simulation framework for the algorithms proposed in our research paper:

 **Coordinated Decentralized Resource Optimization for Cell-Free ISAC Systems**.